endemic/writing-grid-based-games/06-snake.md

 .snake { background: limegreen; }
 ```

 Load `index.html` in a browser and you should see a 50x50 grid, with a green "snake" in the center.
 Jawesome!

 Now that the basics are in place, next step is to get the snake a-movin'.
-Since the snake is supposed to continually move forward (even without player input), we'll need some sort of `update` function that is called every few milliseconds that runs code to update the snake's position.
+Since the snake is supposed to continually move forward (even without player input), we'll need some sort of function that is called every few milliseconds that runs code to update the snake's position.
 One way to regularly have a function called in JavaScript is using the global `setInterval(callback, milliseconds)` method, which runs `callback` every `milliseconds` ms. `setInterval` isn't precise; the duration of time between callbacks running can vary based on various circumstances, but it's fine for our purposes.

 In the class `constructor` method, add this line which runs `update` every 30ms: